-Something has happened down in Devon.
-Something that can only be described as a cautionary tale.
-Adam John Moore, a man in his thirties from Exeter, has pleaded guilty to bigamy, according to news reports.
+In 2015, Adam John Moore, a man in his thirties from Exeter, plead guilty to bigamy.
+With such a headline, the story soon spread to a number of national newspapers.
 Unusual, but not unheard of, one may think.
 However, this was not a case of deliberate deception, but a case of ignorance.

 Moore had married Lyndsey Heywood in December 2008, but their short-lived marriage broke down.
-Upon filing for divorce, Heywood began looking into his previous divorce proceedings and discovered, to her dismay, that he was technically still married to his first wife.
+Upon applying for a divorce, Heywood began to look into Moore’s previous divorce proceedings and discovered, to her dismay, that he was technically still married to his first wife.
 While decree nisi had been pronounced in his previous divorce proceedings, decree absolute had not.

 Decree nisi – nisi being the Latin word for ‘if’ or ‘unless’ – is the notice that states that a marriage may be dissolved.
-It’s provisional, and it provides that after six weeks and one day from the point of its pronouncement a decree absolute may be applied for unless any further evidence is brought to light to prevent that happening during that period.
+It is provisional, and it provides that after six weeks and a day from the point of its pronouncement, a decree absolute may be applied for unless any further evidence is brought to light to prevent that happening during that period.
 A marriage is not dissolved until decree absolute is granted.